AAA3A-AAA3A/Red-Dashboard/README.md

 ## Credits
 I would like to thank the following, for all the contributions they have made that helped this become what it is today.
 * Neuro Assassin, for its great initial work!
+* TrustyJAID for its OAuth basic integration for third parties.
 * Cog Creators, for making such an amazing bot.
 * All the people who tested the Dashboard, and gave feedback.
 * AppSeed & Creative Tim, for creating a template that I use as the base for the Dashboard.